 So a great way to combat this is to schedule a 20-minute pre-arranged session each week where everyone in the house drops what they’re doing to clean and get organized.

 Not only will this help your kids stay on track with their school organization efforts, but will also help foster a sense of family involvement so that it’s not just that your child is being singled out.
 They can see you and other members of the family doing the same.

 8. Archive old assignments

 Along those same lines, your kids are also going to have a buildup of old papers and assignments that aren’t necessarily relevant to what they’re doing in school right now.

 Archiving and properly treating (i.e. not throwing them out too soon) all assignments should be a regular part of your organization routine.

 A great rule of thumb is to make sure that you’re keeping old tests and quizzes and then tossing everything else.
-That way if there are any cumulative test throughout the year, your child will be able to reference back to previous questions to study, and will know which areas they need to work on where they may have gotten marked off previously.
+That way, if there are any cumulative tests throughout the year, your child will be able to reference back to previous questions to study and will know which areas they need to work on where they may have gotten marked off previously.

-Then once it’s down on paper it’s going to be easier for your son or daughter to figure out how to schedule time to complete their assignments based on when they’re due and how important they are.
+Then once it’s in their calendar or agenda, it’s going to be easier for your son or daughter to figure out how to schedule a time to complete their assignments based on when they’re due and how important they are.